noaa-ocs-hydrography/kluster/docs/quickstart/index.rst

 .. image:: quickstart_2.png
    :target: ../_images/quickstart_2.png

 OK, so let us convert some data.
-Drag a multibeam file into the ‘Project Tree’ window on the left of Kluster to get this display.
+Drag a multibeam file into the application to get this display.
 For this demo, we are just including a single line, but you can grab multiple lines at once if you like.

 .. image:: quickstart_3.png
    :target: ../_images/quickstart_3.png